Published November 07, 2017

 Don't create video just to have video.
 The effort you put into creating quality videos matters.

-"You get what you pay for when it comes to video, and bad video will hurt you in the long run," explains Jon Sasala, creative director at Morey Publishing.
+"You get what you pay for when it comes to video, and bad video will hurt you in the long run," explains Jon Sasala, Creative Director at Morey Creative.
 "So you have to be cautious to not make bad video."

 If you're not sure where to start (or don't even have a budget for video), don't worry.
 There's several video platforms, such as Brightcove and Wave, that you can use to create effective videos with content you already have.